alexgaskell10/nlp_summarization/scripts/benchmarking/README.md

 - ```adversarial.py```: Corrupt a set of summaries and assess the performance of the metrics at discriminating between corrupted and uncorrupted summaries
 - ```benchmark.py```: File for performing evaluation of summaries.
 Check main README for full usage.
 Example shell script is in ```sh_scripts```
 - ```resource.py```: utils
+- The remaining folders contain auxilliary code for running the above files